-The Company at least annually assesses all of its long-lived assets for impairment when events or circumstances indicate their carrying amounts may not be recoverable, in accordance with FASB ASC Topic 360-10,

-"Accounting for the Impairment or Disposal of Long-Lived Assets."
-There was an impairment charge of \$73,532 to Patents and Trademarks in the year ended December 31, 2020, nil in 2019 and 2018.
+The Company at least annually assesses all of its long-lived assets for impairment and when events or circumstances indicate their carrying amounts may not be recoverable, in accordance with FASB ASC Topic 360-10, "Accounting for the Impairment or Disposal of Long-Lived Assets."
+For the years ended December 31, 2021 and 2020, there was an impairment charge of \$80,163 and \$73,532, respectively, to Patents and Trademarks and nil in 2019.
+For the year ended December 31, 2021, we recorded a loss on fixed asset disposal of \$183,614 upon the retirement of certain tooling and manufacturing equipment assets no longer in use.
+No loss on fixed asset disposal charges on tooling and equipment were recorded in 2020 or 2019.